Gavinzj/Modularity_based_Hypergraph_Clustering_code/README.md

 3) ratio (the theta value), and  <br/>
 4) number of trials, etc.

-Note that based on the user input, the values of global variables like file_paths and ratio will be modified by the program correspondingly.
+Note that based on the user input, the values of global variables like file_paths and parameters will be modified by the program correspondingly.
 In other words, a user does not need to modify the code by hand.

 ------------------------------------------------------------------------------------------------------------
 Sample Task-1.
 Do the clustering using method PIC with no optimization technique (PIC_noPrune) on data set citeseer_cociting.